More Articles

 11Vegetables

+Increased blood level of homocysteine is a strong risk factor for the development of Alzheimer disease and dementia31.
 Three B vitamins, folic acid, B6, and B12, can help lower your homocysteine levels.
 Fortified cereal, other grains, and leafy green vegetables are good sources of B vitamins.

 12Want to drink?
 Choose red wine!

-While heavy drinking clearly causes serious problems for many people, drinking in moderation may be good for the brain.
+While heavy drinking clearly causes serious problems for many people, drinking in moderation may be actually good for the brain.

 • Drive to work a different route